-Our CPR/AED and First Aid course includes Adult, Child and Infant CPR and First Aid training.
-The CPR and First Aid certification is valid for 2 years and includes a free mailed in wallet card.
+Our CPR/AED and First Aid course includes Adult, Child & Infant CPR and First Aid training.
+The CPR and First Aid certification is valid for 2 years and includes a free mailed in-wallet card.
 The course content is easy, user-friendly and of high quality.

-The relationship between the brain and its central nervous system is very interrelated with the functioning of each and every other part of the body.
+The relationship between the brain and its central nervous system is highly interrelated with the functioning of each and every other part of the body.
 The nervous system controls: the five senses (sight, smell, taste, hearing, touch), the ability to think and reason, voluntary and involuntary functions, and regulates blood flow and blood pressure.

 For this reason, head and spinal injuries may have a very significant effect on another part of the body.
 Prompt and timely First Aid given to nervous system emergencies is very crucial.

 There are many different causes, mild or severe, that can lead to a nervous system emergency.
 Some of these conditions and injuries include:

 A heart attack develops when blood flow is blocked and a segment of your heart muscle / tissue dies or is damaged.

 Most commonly you can tell if someone is having a heart attack if they complain of chest pain.
 They may also experience uncomfortable pressure, nausea, shortness of breath, and/or discomfort in the arms, back, neck, jaw and abdomen.

 A seizure is a sudden attack, which involves abnormal electrical activity in the brain.
 A person may experience mild shakes or more severe convulsions (rapid and uncontrollable shaking).
 Most seizures will stop within a few minutes of onset.